druidfi/guidelines/docs/composer.md

 # Composer

 Composer is a dependency manager for PHP.
-It is used e.g. by [Drupal 8 project template](https://github.com/druidfi/d8-template).

 See Composer [homepage](https://getcomposer.org/) for more information.

-Latest stable version is 1.2.0 (Nov 1st 2016).
+Latest stable version is 1.6.2 (Jan 9th 2018).

 ## Requirements